A PROTECTIVE TRIO INSPIRED BY NATURE

 Gx Media – triple antioxidant protection for improved embryo viability

 Reactive oxygen species are ubiquitous throughout any given IVF cycle.
 And they pose a significant threat to your embryo culture.
 To keep your embryos out of harm’s way, we have developed Gx Media

 – a unique triple antioxidant protection for improved embryo viability.
 The three antioxidants have been added to our gamete-handling media (Gx-MOPS PLUS™), IVF media (Gx-IVF™), and culture media (Gx-TL™) to form a protective barrier against oxidative stress.
 Making sure your embryos are safe and sound throughout the entire IVF cycle.
-Gx Media is only for sale in US, Japan and India.
+Not approved for sales in all countries e.g. CE-countries

 Gx-IVF is a fertilisation medium containing all components necessary to support oocyte and sperm function during fertilisation.
 It has a unique combination of triple antioxidant protection for improved embryo viability.Learn more